emptycoder/shape-fp/docs/list.md

 ## run

-Call the `run` method to execute a side-effect on the items contained in the list.
+This method causes a side-effect using the array of items.

 ```typescript
 list([1, 2, 3])